Frieren

 Frieren: Beyond Journey's End (葬送のフリーレン, Sōsō no Furīren) is a Japanese manga series written by Kanehito Yamada and illustrated by Tsukasa Abe.
-It has been serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday since April 2020; its chapters have been collected in 14 tankōbon volumes as of March 2025.
+It has been serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday since April 2020; its chapters have been collected in 15 tankōbon volumes as of December 2025.
 It is licensed for English release in North America by Viz Media and in Southeast Asia by Shogakukan Asia.
 The series takes place in a fantasy world and follows Frieren, an elven mage on a journey to the resting place of souls to reunite with her former comrade Himmel, whose Hero Party slew the Demon King.

-Madhouse has produced an anime television series adaptation, with its first 28-episode season broadcast from September 2023 to March 2024.
-A second season is set to premiere in January 2026.
+Madhouse produced an anime television series adaptation, with its first season airing from September 2023 to March 2024.
+A second season aired from January to March 2026.
+A third season is set to premiere in October 2027.

-By October 2025, the Frieren: Beyond Journey's End manga had over 32 million copies in circulation.
+By January 2026, the Frieren: Beyond Journey's End manga had over 35 million copies in circulation.
 The manga won the 14th Manga Taishō and the 25th annual Tezuka Osamu Cultural Prize's New Creator Prize in 2021, and the 69th Shogakukan Manga Award and the 48th Kodansha Manga Award (in the shōnen category) in 2024.

 Plot

 The elven mage Frieren is a former member of a party of adventurers who defeated the Demon King and restored harmony to the world after a ten-year quest.
 The party also consists of the human hero Himmel, the dwarven warrior Eisen, and the human priest Heiter.
 Before they part, they observe the Era Meteors, a meteor shower that occurs once every fifty years.
-Frieren agrees to see the group again for the next occurrence of the Era Meteors.
-Frieren departs and travels the world in pursuit of magical knowledge.
+Even though she knows that humans like Himmel have shorter lifespans than elves like herself or dwarves like Eisen, Frieren agrees to see the group again for the next occurrence of the Era Meteors.
+Afterwards, Frieren departs and travels the world in pursuit of magical knowledge.

 Fifty years later, Frieren returns to the capital to find humanity has changed and her former companions have aged.
 After one last adventure to see the meteor shower, Himmel dies of old age.
 During his funeral, Frieren expresses guilt for not attempting to learn more about him.
 She visits her other former comrades, and accepts Heiter's request to teach and care for Fern, an orphaned child he had adopted.
 She also receives an invitation to travel north to the resting place of souls to see Himmel again, express her feelings and bid him farewell.
 Frieren travels with Fern while still learning magic.
 Along the way, she is joined by Stark, a young warrior boy Eisen had taught.

 Frieren's elven nature grants her an extremely long lifespan, causing her to experience years or decades as ephemeral.
 With this perception of time, Frieren considers the ten-year adventure with Himmel's party a fleeting experience.
-The story thus occurs over a long time, with characters showing physical and mental development through periodic flashbacks.
+Despite this, the impact of her relationships with her companions and how they have shaped her outlook on life is often revisited through periodic flashbacks.